Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Main Results

-We say that the dynamics satisfies $(\delta,\rho)$-\emph{learning} on $G$ if all but a finite set of agents satisfy $(\delta,\rho)$-learning. \end{definition} We can now state our first main result. \begin{theorem} Let $G$ be an infinite connected graph of bounded degree and stretched sub-exponential growth rate.
-For every $\delta,\rho>0$, there exists $\varepsilon>0$ such that the $\varepsilon$-DeGroot dynamics satisfies $(\delta,\rho)$-learning on $G$.
+We say that the dynamics satisfies $(\delta,\rho)$-\emph{learning} on $G$ if all but a finite set of agents satisfy $(\delta,\rho)$-learning. \end{definition} We can now state our first main result. \begin{theorem} Let $G$ be an infinite connected graph of bounded degree majorized by a {{stretched}} sub-exponential function.
+For every $\delta,\rho>0$, there exists $m>0$ {(depending only on $\delta$, $\rho$, and the majorizing function)} such that $\frac 1 m$-DeGroot dynamics satisfies $(\delta,\rho)$-learning on $G$.

-Furthermore, $(\delta,\rho)$-learning on $G$ continues to hold even in the presence of finitely many bots and when all other agents suffer from $0.9\varepsilon$-distorted monitoring. \end{theorem}
+Furthermore, $(\delta,\rho)$-learning on $G$ continues to hold even in the presence of finitely many {adversarial} agents. \end{theorem}

 We next take the approach of Golub and Jackson and define learning on a family of graphs.
-As before, say that a family of graphs $\mathcal{G}$ is majorized by a function $f\colon\mathbb R_+\to \mathbb R_+$ if every graph $G\in\mathcal{G}$ is majorized by $f$.
-We say that $\mathcal G$ has a stretched sub-exponential growth rate, if $\mathcal G$ is majorized by a stretched sub-exponential function.
+This approach enables us to extend our results to finite graphs since it applies to both finite and infinite graphs.
+We say that a family of graphs $\mathcal{G}$ is majorized by a function $f\colon\mathbb R_+\to \mathbb R_+$ if every graph $G\in\mathcal{G}$ is majorized by $f$.
 In addition, we say that the family $\mathcal{G}$ has a bounded degree if there exists $d>0$ such that the degree of any agent in any graph $G\in\mathcal G$ is at most $d$.